 The average commute in the U.S. is now more than 26 minutes each way.
 That’s nearly 5 hours spent in the car each workweek.
-Between the high costs of gas and desire for more flexible scheduling, it’s no wonder more and more workers are looking to escape their cubicles in favor of remote work.
+Between the high costs of gas and the desire for more flexible scheduling, it’s no wonder more and more workers are looking to escape their cubicles in favor of remote work.

 In fact, about 1 in 4 people worldwide now work from home at least some of the time.
 And because of it, they enjoy benefits like no daily commute or expensive fill-ups at the pump.

 You can too.
 It just takes a little planning.
 After all, a work-from-home job search is a bit different than a traditional one.
-So, before you jump in and decide to ditch the drive in favor of working out of your home office, make a plan that’ll help you jump-start your work from home job search the right way.
+So, before you jump in and decide to ditch the drive in favor of working out of your home office, make a plan that’ll help you jump-start your work-from-home job search the right way.

 Step 1: What Kind Of Work From Home Job Is Right For You?

 Not all work-from-home jobs are created equally.
 And, chances are, one type of job will probably work better for your schedule, lifestyle, and needs than the others.
 But to figure out which one is best suited to you, you need first to understand what options are out there and what each entails.

 There are a lot of companies that hire employees to work from home.
 Just like an office job, you’ll be expected to be available during operating hours and maintain a set schedule.
 With this type of employment, you may work full-time or part-time and might even be benefits-eligible.

 Employees are often not allowed to set their own schedules, work wherever they want, or come and go as they please.
 So, if you are looking for something that is flexible or allows you to have kids in your care while working, employee positions might not be the best fit for you.